Flores-JassoLab/ExtendAlign/mkmodules/mk-mismatch_recalculation/readme.md

 ```

 **Note(s):**
-* For this example, TABs were replaced by simple white spaces.
+* For this example, TABs were replaced by white spaces.
 * This type of file was created by the `mk-bedtools_getfasta` module.

 ### Output: